My Journey toward a Better, Simpler Fiduciary Rule

 Today, in what will be the first of at least two and possibly more letters focusing on pensions, we’ll begin to examine that angst in more detail.
 The mounting problems of US and European pension systems are massive on a scale that is nearly incomprehensible.

 Advisor Tammy Wener of RW Financial Planning in Lincolnshire, IL, shares the story of a 'poster child' client for how to retire successfully.

 Is the U.S. Workforce Nearing Full Recovery?

-We've updated our monthly workforce analysis to include last week's Employment Report for February.
-The unemployment rate ticked down from 4.8% to 4.7%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) was surprised forecasts at 235K.
+We've updated our monthly workforce analysis to include last week's Employment Report for March.
+The unemployment rate ticked down from 4.7% to 4.5%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) disappointed forecasts at 98K.

 The Latest Look at the Total Return Roller Coaster

 Here's an interesting set of charts that will especially resonate with those of us who follow economic and market cycles.
 Imagine that five years ago you invested $10,000 in the S&P 500.
 How much would it be worth today, with dividends reinvested but adjusted for inflation?
 The purchasing power of your investment has increased to $18,387 for an annualized real return of 12.24%.

 How Real Estate Can Fit in a Client’s Charitable Giving Plan

 Contributing non-cash assets to charity can be a smarter way for clients to support the causes they care about.
 In addition to publicly traded stock, IPO shares and restricted stock, clients can donate real estate assets to charity to maximize their philanthropic impact and minimize taxes.

 Is Time Segmentation a Superior Strategy?